 Math Support and Acceleration: Meeting the Needs of All Math Students

 Every student has different needs in math.
 Some might need intervention and strategies to support growth, others might need acceleration to above-grade-level courses.
 And some come to McLean with a notion they're just 'bad at math'!
-Learn more about our math curriculum and how our expert teachers understand each student’s math strengths and challenges, and ensure their instruction in math is tailored.
+Learn more about our math curriculum, how our expert teachers understand each student’s strengths and challenges, and ensure their instruction in math is tailored.
 And why there's no such thing as 'not being a math person'.

 Robyn Wise, Grade 8 Math Teacher